josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 ### Route parameters in the `ActivatedRoute` service

-In its current state of development, the list of heroes is unchanged.
+In the associated current state of development, the list of heroes is unchanged.
 No hero row is highlighted.

 The `HeroListComponent` needs code that expects parameters.